A proud bronze billy stands as an eternal symbol of Ireland's oldest festival, where a goat is made king.

 The origin of the festival is lost to time, but it dates back to at least the 1600s, and is likely much older.
 Some say that the festival has its origins in pagan symbolism and ritual, but the most popular theory of how the fair began involves Oliver Cromwell and a heroic billy.
 As the story goes, Cromwell’s English raiders were making their way towards Killorglin when they spooked a herd of goats.
 One of the beasts hoofed it into the town, and when it arrived, tired and agitated, the citizens of Killorglin realized that something was up.
 They were able to fortify their town against the oncoming force, and the day was saved.
 The Puck Fair is said to have been established in honor of that Paul Revere of goats.

-The Puck Fair is still celebrated in Killorglin each year, and the statue of King Puck that stands in the city makes sure that in the time between each festival, no one forgets who is really king.
+The Puck Fair is still celebrated in Killorglin each year, and the statue of King Puck that stands in the town makes sure that in the time between each festival, no one forgets who is really king.